seanbao/mnemonas/SECURITY.md

 ### Current Limitations

-1. **No Fine-Grained ACL**: Users, roles, and per-user root directories are supported, but per-file ACLs are not
+1. **Limited ACL model**: Users, roles, groups, per-user root directories, and directory access rules are supported, but per-file or RFC-style ACLs are not
 2. **HTTP by Default**: Built-in TLS exists, but production HTTPS is best handled by a reverse proxy
 3. **Local Network Focus**: MnemoNAS is not designed for direct internet exposure without a hardened proxy/VPN layer